Abneet Bharti

-Abneet Bharti (born 14 July 1998) is an Indian professional footballer who plays as a centre-back for Liga Panameña de Fútbol side Club Deportivo del Este, on loan from Czech Fortuna Narodni liga club FK Varnsdorf.
+Abneet Bharti (born 14 July 1998) is an Indian professional footballer who plays as a centre-back for Bolivian club Academia del Balompié Boliviano, on loan from Czech Fortuna Narodni liga club FK Varnsdorf.

-Born in Kathmandu, Nepal, Bharti was called up to the India U23 national squad in 2015 but has never appeared with the team.

-Playing career
+Club career

 Early career

 Choosing football as part of his life, Bharti began his playing journey in goalkeeping position with his school team while his days in Nigeria.
 After end of his two-year school-football journey in the African country, he returned to India and represented the team of BGS International Public School in Delhi.
 He then started his youth football career in DSA Senior Division League outfit Shastri FC and emerged as top scorer in multiple tournaments.
 Bharti later earned a spot in Delhi's state youth team and was later called up to the national squad of the India U16 team.
 After spending two seasons, he moved abroad and attended trial for the Singaporean side Geylang International and broke into club's youth academy.

-In 2014, he moved to Spain and joined youth academy of the LaLiga club Real Valladolid.
-While playing for the club, he received interest from the youth academies of German Bundesliga club Eintracht Frankfurt and Anderlecht in the Belgian top flight.
-He later enjoyed training cum trial stints at youth sides of Eintracht Frankfurt, TSV 1860 Munich, FSV Frankfurt and SV Darmstadt 98.
+In 2014, he moved to Spain and joined youth academy of the La Liga club Real Valladolid.
+While playing for the club, he received interest from the youth academies of Bundesliga club Eintracht Frankfurt and Anderlecht in the Belgian top flight.
+He later enjoyed training cum trial stints at youth sides of Eintracht Frankfurt, 1860 Munich, FSV Frankfurt and Darmstadt 98.